Booking

 Please refer to Chinese version for more details.

-Healing Workshop organized by Robert Dan Health Education Centre, University Medical Service Office – Sand Art Candle Workshop
+The Healing Workshop – Sand Art Candle Workshop

-The Healing Workshop – Sound bowl meditation was successfully held on 24 April 2026 (Friday).
-We would like to express our sincere gratitude to all university members for their enthusiastic participation.
+The Healing Workshop: Sand Art Candle Workshop was successfully held on 22 May 2026 (Friday), and we would like to express our sincere gratitude to all university members for their enthusiastic participation, sharing a colourful and tranquil afternoon with us.